Car insurance is expensive in Nevada. The average car insurance rate in Nevada is $1,802 per year — more than the US average by 26.2%.

 |Speeding (16-20 MPH > limit)||$1,515.58|

-If you're facing above-average auto insurance costs, think about getting quotes to get affordable insurance coverage that fits your budget.
+If you're facing above-average car insurance payments, it's worth getting quotes to discover affordable insurance coverage that meets your requirements.